bernibra/CITE-wrangling/README.md

 ### 5. Testing code

-You can edit or develop new code and test it in the docker container by adding the code to the directory (`./code/`), rebuilding the docker image (step 3), and accessing the container through your web browser at <yourhostip:28787>.
+You can edit or develop new code and test it in the docker container by adding the code to the directory (`./code/`), rebuilding the docker image (step 3), and accessing the container through your web browser at <yourhostip:28787> (`hostname` in the terminal to find your host ip).
 It might not work if you are connected to a vpn.

-_tsss, your host ip can be seen by typing `hostname -I` in the terminal of your linux machine (simply `hostname` in mac)_